How does the Church view divorce?

 Divorce and Beyond, a book offering a ten-session program to guide people through the grieving process of a divorce.
 Appropriate for individuals or for divorce support groups, helps start the healing process through study, reflection, and discussion.
 Also available in Spanish.

-The Catholic’s Divorce Survival Guide, a 12 DVD series with guide either for personal use or as a parish program.
+Surviving Divorce – Hope and Healing for the Catholic Family, a 12 DVD series with guide either for personal use or as a parish program.
 Includes Catholic authors Rose Sweet, Dr. Ray Guarendi, Christopher West, and Fr.
 Mitch Pacwa.
 Available through Ascension Press.

 For Further Reading: